UniversalDependencies/docs/_say/feat/Aspect.md

 ### <a name="Aor">`Aor`</a>: aorist

-Beja: The aorist expresses semantic values of habituality, repetition, general truth and anteriority.
-It can also be also used in backgrounded contexts, and for the expression of a wish.
-It is not time referenced.
+Zaar: The aorist is the default aspect, morphologically unmarked, and tonally associated with a low tone.
+It is used where TAM values are backgrounded, and in narration where TAM values are contextually recoverable.

-#### Example
+#### Examples

 - _kóː <b>kə</b> yé wuriː ?//_ "Or how do you see it?"

+- _myáː mandá <b>mə</b> tawséytə mə́n sòːséy //_ "I began to pity him really."

 ### <a name="Conc">`Conc`</a>: TODO